CWood-sdf/banana.nvim/wiki/Canvas.md

 Banana currently has a *very* minimal implementation of the canvas api.
-This is to allow elements to be used as freeform drawing areas to create anything
+This is to allow elements to be used as freeform drawing areas to create anything.
+See the [mdn article](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) to learn more about what is being partially implemented here

 ## Setup